 It amazes me what I can find when I am looking for something else!
 What also amazes me is the amount of information that is freely available on the internet.
 You can just “stumble” onto things that really add to the information you already have — by accident.
 Hence, I think the description, “accidental historian,” works very nicely for me.

 Anyway, I stumbled upon the “Journal of Occurrences at the Forks of the Lewes and Pelly Rivers May 1848 to September 1852: The daily Journal Kept at the Hudson’s Bay Company Trading Post Known as Fort Selkirk at the Confluence of the Yukon and Pelly Rivers Yukon Territory by Robert Campbell (Clerk of the Company) and James G. Stewart (Asst.
 Clerk).
 Transcribed and edited with notes by Llewellyn R. Johnson and Dominque Legros.”
-[Yukon, Tourism, Heritage Branch, Sue Edelman, Minister, 2000] Here it is: — Sadly it seems to be no longer available!
-Sorry!
+[Yukon, Tourism, Heritage Branch, Sue Edelman, Minister, 2000] Note: It has been moved from where I found it originally, but you can find it if you search the Government of the Yukon, Heritage Branch, “Occasional papers in Yukon History.”
+I am not putting up the address in case it is a problem for them, but its nice to know it is still available.

 The stories in this post are going to link to the cannibalism post I wrote here: http://nancymargueriteanderson.com/cannibalism-again/ It is this same story, told from the opposite side of the portage between Frances Lake and Pelly Banks!
 The reason I found this post is because I was researching James Green Stewart who accompanied James Anderson (A) north to the Arctic Ocean in 1855.